Ursuline offers a variety of financial aid options that make not only starting, but also finishing your college degree possible.

 Ursuline College offers a variety of scholarships based on academic performance to first-year students coming directly from High School.
 The scholarship program has recently been revised to include new awards for our brightest students.
 Our most prestigious awards — Presidential and Dean’s Scholarships — are offered to those students whose credentials are above and beyond the general scholarship requirements.
 In addition to strong academic performance, we consider leadership, extracurricular activities, and community service important factors.

 Grants are need-based funds that do not have to be repaid.
 They come from a variety of sources and can be related to your intended major, financial need, or even your housing preferences.
+Though the specific grants you may be eligible for will vary, they all can generally be sorted into one of three categories: federal, state, or institutional.

 Federal Pell Grant